Echo226/dataviz-usa-airlines-performance/README.md

 ### Future Works
+- Choose a different map, so that I can add Alaska and Hawaii into the map.
-- I will add a radius axes on the radial chart, which enables us to read the precise delay time more clearly.
+- Add a radius axes on the radial chart, which enables us to read the precise delay time more clearly.
-- I will add a dropdown box called "time" containing four options: DAY_OF_MONTH, WEEKDAY, MONTH and DATE.
-Clicking on these different options will show the USA Flight On-time Performance in different time aspects.
+- Combine the map and radial chart together and build interaction between, clicking on an airport on the map will bring you the corresponding on-time performance radial chart.